publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptR/m__us_usc_t42_s280i–1.md

                 (iv) demonstrate a capacity to evaluate, diagnose or rule out, develop, and provide evidence-based interventions to individuals with autism spectrum disorder and other developmental disabilities; and

-                (v) demonstrate an ability to use a family-centered approach; and
+                (v) demonstrate an ability to use a family-centered approach, which may include collaborating with research centers or networks to provide training for providers of respite care (as defined in [section 300ii of this title][/us/usc/t42/s300ii]); and

             (C) program sites provide culturally competent services.